 Around this time of year, we find ourselves getting lost in monster movies and horror novels about swamp creatures and werewolves.
 We start thinking to ourselves, “What would I do if I came face-to-face with one?”
 The idea is scary, yes, but how would you react to seeing the ghost of Abraham Lincoln or a soldier stepping out of a painting, or hearing the disembodied scream of a prisoner?
 Pull up a chair and lean in close as we tell you the true stories five haunted places that are here to teach you a few spooky, historical facts that you won’t find in your textbook.

 Having first opened its doors in 1704 as a rest stop for travelers, the General Wayne became a true landmark after hosting George Washington and the Marquis de Lafayette during the Revolutionary War.
-It was a popular place to rest for a night, but not everyone who arrived was on their way in the morning , . . records show that for more than a few, it was a final stop, among them a Hessian soldier fighting for England and killed (and burned!) by revolutionaries who discovered him there.
-Ever since, there have been hundreds accounts of paranormal events at the Inn . . . apparitions, furniture shifting, and even sightings of a beheaded soldier’s head on a pantry shelf.
+It was a popular place to rest for a night, but not everyone who arrived was on their way in the morning…Records show that for more than a few, it was a final stop, among them a Hessian soldier fighting for England and killed (and burned!) by revolutionaries who discovered him there.
+Ever since, there have been hundreds of accounts of paranormal events at the Inn . . . apparitions, furniture shifting, and even sightings of a beheaded soldier’s head on a pantry shelf.

 Benjamin Franklin was also a guest here, as was Edgar Allan Poe.
 He wrote part of The Raven at the Inn and carved his initials in a window frame during his stay in 1843.
 The Inn is on the National Register of Historic Places and you can explore it for yourself.
 If you dare.

 Secluded high in the Tennessee mountains near Frozen Head State Park is the castle-like prison of Brushy Mountain State.
 For more than a century, its stone walls held some of the toughest, most dangerous criminals in Tennessee.
 These inmates knew the only way they’d ever leave was in a box.
-(One inmate took that literally when he manipulated his body to fit into an 18inX14in box disguised as roast beef!)
-Brushy’s most infamous inmate was James Earl Ray, convicted killer of Martin Luther King Jr.
+(One inmate took that literally when he manipulated his body to fit into a 18inX14in box disguised as roast beef!)
+Brushy’s most infamous inmate was James Earl Ray, the convicted killer of Martin Luther King Jr.

 Ray, who was serving a 99-year sentence, famously organized a breakout with a few other inmates, one of whom was gunned down trying to scale the concrete wall.
 Ray actually did escape, but his freedom only lasted eight miles and 54 hours before he was recaptured.
 His Shawshank-like escape route is said to have influenced the most difficult race ever designed, The Barkley Marathon.
 Old Brushy has been shut down for seven years, but you gotta wonder how many inmates are still serving a life-AFTER-death sentence there.